Advertiser Disclosure

 Earning Singapore Airlines KrisFlyer Miles

-Luckily, earning enough KrisFlyer miles is easy because of partnerships with all major transferable currencies: Chase Ultimate Rewards, American Express transfer partners, Brex Rewards, Citi ThankYou Rewards, Capital One Miles, and Marriott Bonvoy.
+Luckily, earning enough KrisFlyer miles is easy because of partnerships with nearly every major transferable currency.
+This includes Chase Ultimate Rewards, American Express Membership Rewards, Brex Rewards, Citi ThankYou Rewards, Capital One Miles, and Marriott Bonvoy.

 Recommended Chase Cards (Personal)